ts2python Documentation¶

 to always turn anonymous TypeScript-interfaces into top-level classes, rather

-than locally defined classes, which is not allowed for Python’s TypedDict, although
+than locally defined classes.
+Local classes are not allowed for Python TypedDicts,

-it should be (in my IMHO) and works perfectly well - except that type-checkers like
+although they work perfectly well - except that type-checkers like pylance

 With compatibility-level 3.11 and above, the generated code does not need to use ts2python’s “typeddict_shim”-compatibility layer, any more.
 This greatly simplifies the import-block at the beginning of the generated code and eliminates one of two dependencies of the generated code on the ts2python-package.